emwap/stream-paper/paper.md

 # Avoiding multiple loop variables

-The stream representation already presented allows for in-place updates which improves efficiency of the generated code considerably.
+The stream representation already presented allows for mutation which improves efficiency of the generated code considerably.
 The generated code still suffers from a problem where fused functions will cause multiple loop indices to appear in the same loop.
 Consider the following pattern: